ChildRen with Eczema, Antibiotic Management study

 Dr Kalavala, Manju (Consultant Dermatologist, The Welsh Institute of Dermatology, UHW)

-Dr Ridd, Matthew (NIHR Clinical Lecturer, University of Bristol)
+Dr Ridd, Matthew (NIHR Clinical Lecturer,

 Professor Davey, Peter (Lead Clinician for Clinical Quality Improvement, University of Dundee)